flex-development/JIME-P001/docs/CONTRIBUTING.md

 ### Development Environment

-1. Copy the snippet below to get your development environment setup:
+1. Copy the snippet below to clone the project onto your local machine:

    ```zsh
    git clone https://github.com/flex-development/JIME-P001.git; cd JIME-P001
    yarn # or npm install
    ```

-2. Retrieve the following files from a development admin; place them in the root of the project directory:
+2. Retrieve the following files from a development admin:

    - `kapi.json`
    - `kustomzdesign.json`
    - `morenaskustomz.json`

+   Place them in the root of the project directory.

-3. To finish setting up your Vercel development environment:
+3. To finish configuring your Vercel development environment:

    ```zsh
    mv kapi.json ~/.vercel/kapi.json;